Ethylene Oxide (C2H4O)

 Among other things, the Illinois EPA enforces federal and state air pollution control laws and rules including NESHAP standards.
 One way Illinois EPA does so is with permitting of emitting facilities.
 This includes permitting of commercial sterilization facilities such as the Medline facility in Waukegan and the Sterigenics facility in Willowbrook.
 The Illinois EPA takes seriously its statutory mandate to protect ambient air quality.

-Although revised federal standards (NESHAPs) for ethylene oxide have not yet been proposed by the USEPA; at this time, the USEPA is working to that end.
+Although revised federal standards (NESHAPs) for ethylene oxide have not yet been proposed by the USEPA, the USEPA is working to that end.

 Separately, the Illinois EPA is requiring facilities to take actions to reduce their ethylene oxide emissions to be protective of ambient air quality.